Best blenders to buy now, tested and reviewed

 You can run it manually, but to guarantee the best results there are also four presets: smoothie, green smoothie, frozen dessert or ice crush, plus single-serve and family-serve (three portions) – each of which determines how many seconds the blender runs for.
 There are extra accessories, too, including a vacuum pump, (to preserve nutrients, colours and flavours), a tamper, spatula, and cleaning brush.

-Where this blender scored lowest was sustainability – there was a lot of plastic packaging, and we struggled to find any details on spare parts or recycling in the manual.
-We also found it very noisy in use, but it did achieve impressively smooth results.
+Where this blender scored lowest was sustainability – there was a lot of plastic packaging, and I struggled to find any details on spare parts or recycling in the manual.
+I also found it very noisy in use, but it did achieve impressively smooth results.

 Russell Hobbs Desire jug blender